AngieTamara/AngieTamara/README.md

 - 🔭 My professional experience lies in urban ecology with a splash of agricultural practices, and I have a particular interest in studying the impacts of anthropogenic activities on the environment.
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I love korean dramas!
+- ⚡ Fun fact: I love gardening!